Rejoiceindia/Rejoice-Org/README.md

 4. Push to your branch (`git push origin feature-branch`).
 5. Open a pull request.

-Please make sure to follow the existing code style and include tests where applicable.
+Please make sure to follow the existing code style and design patterns used throughout the project.

-## License
+## Copyright

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+© 2024 Rejoice India PropTech.
+All content, designs, and code on this site are property of Rejoice India PropTech unless otherwise stated.

 ---

-Thank you for being a part of RejoiceIndia!
-Together, we can drive innovation in real estate through technology.
+Thank you for being a part of Rejoice India PropTech!
+Together, we are revolutionizing real estate through AI and technology.